msdx321/RT-Bench/docs/source/3-Extending_rt-bench.markdown

   Global variables can be used to maintain data between different calls of these three functions.

 5. The benchmark files must import the following libraries (provided by the [RT-Bench Generator](@ref #generator)):
-  - The logging library provieded by RT-Bench.
+  - The logging library provided by RT-Bench.
   ```
   #include "logging.h"
   ```